canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-openstack-with-conjure-up/install-openstack-with-conjure-up.md

 conjure-up
 ```

-We'll see the "Spell selection" screen.
+We'll see the "Spell selection" screen:

 ![](./images/conjure-up-1.png)